 Get Your Hands Dirty

 The WebVine team recently enjoyed a creative afternoon of pottery and discovered that squishing, pinching and rolling clay is the perfect antidote to Zoom fatigue.
 For knowledge workers who don’t often see a physical product of their labours, pottery can be extremely satisfying.
-We engaged the services of ckd but you could easily do this yourself, just mail everyone the raw ingredients and have a play.
+We engaged the services of Crockd but you could easily do this yourself, just mail everyone the raw ingredients and have a play.

 For smaller teams who might normally slide off to the pub on a Friday afternoon, a sophisticated option might be a whisky, gin or wine tasting.
-You might have a resident expert who is keen to lead the tasting, there are for tasting flights to mail out to the team: rum, whisky, negronis, espresso martinis… Why not dress up and make it a real event?
+You might have a resident expert who is keen to lead the tasting, there are lots of options for tasting flights to mail out to the team: rum, whisky, negronis, espresso martinis… Why not dress up and make it a real event?
 At least no one has to drive home!